 In the beginning the Hostel was very basic but over the years it has been extended and improved and now consists of spacious lounge/worship area, dining room, small but adequate kitchen, 4 dormitories - one upstairs to sleep 10, 3 downstairs to sleep, 8, 4 and 2 (maximum 24).
 The beds are all bunk beds, and the Hostel is entirely self-catering.

 The charges are modest - £9.50 per person per night with a minimum charge of £95.00 for fewer than 10 people (w.e.f.
 January 2017).
+The cost will increase to £10 per person per night from 1st January 2019 (minimum charge of £100 per night for parties of less than 10 guests).
 There is parking for 4 or 5 cars in front of the building.
 Amenities available in the surrounding area include hill and fell walking, pony trekking, trout farm and opportunity for field studies.